 Placements are assessed by a combination of case studies (written and oral) and clinical assessments.
-Trainees will be permitted one opportunity to resit one placement module.
+Trainees will be granted an in-year resit at any point in the academic year but will only be permitted one opportunity to resit one placement module.
 If a trainee fails one component or more of a second placement module, no further reassessment will be permitted and the trainee will not be permitted to continue on the programme.